Eastern front of the Russo-Ukrainian war (2022–present): Donetsk Oblast

 Russian media reported on 5 April that their troops had entered the eastern suburbs of Chasiv Yar.
 Ukraine's eastern command denied these reports but admitted the situation on the city's outskirts had become "tense".
 On 6 April, Colonel-General Oleksandr Syrskyi–who succeeded Valerii Zaluzhnyi as Ukraine's commander-in-chief on 8 February–stated "Today, the fiercest battles are underway in the areas of Pervomaiske and Vodiane, as well as east of Chasiv Yar, where the enemy is trying to break through our defense lines."

 On 13 April 2024, Syrskyi stated the situation on the eastern front had "deteriorated significantly" in recent days and that fighting had intensified following the 2024 Russian presidential election.
 Syrskyi partially attributed recent Russian gains in Donetsk Oblast to their superior weaponry and spoke of the need for training of more Ukrainian infantry units.
 The same day, DeepStateMap.Live reported that Russian forces captured Bohdanivka, which is located less than 6 miles (10 km) east of Chasiv Yar; the Russian defence ministry later confirmed its capture on 21 April.

 Concurrent with the Chasiv Yar and Krasnohorivka battles, Russian troops also continued their ground advances on other axes in Donetsk into May 2024.
 Russian troops reportedly entered Umanske on 9 May 2024.
 After a local offensive, Russian troops recaptured Klishchiivka and Andriivka by 23 May, ending months of positional warfare after Ukraine retook the ruined villages in September 2023.
-Russia claimed to have captured the village of Netailove on 27 May 2024,located less than 15 kilometers northwest of Donetsk city's outskirts.
+Russia claimed to have captured the village of Netailove on 27 May 2024,located less than 15 kilometres northwest of Donetsk city's outskirts.
 Ukraine's General Staff reported "tense" clashes near Netailove, but did not confirm or deny the village's capture.

 Russian soldiers operating FPV drones against Ukrainian positions in Donetsk Oblast, 6 June 2024.
 Video released by the Russian Ministry of Defence.

 After months of clashes following the fall of Marinka, Russian sources reported the capture of Heorhiivka around 14 June 2024.
 The UK defence ministry stated in its 18 June 2024 intelligence update that Russian forces had likely captured Novooleksandrivka located just over 12 miles west of Avdiivka on the approach to the T-05-04 road.
 This has been one of the main supply routes for Ukrainian forces on the Donetsk front that links Pokrovsk, Kostiantynivka and Bakhmut.

 On 18 June 2024, Russia launched a new offensive towards the city of Toretsk, and by 21 June had captured a village east of it, Shumy.
 Fighting began in the satellite settlements east of Toretsk of Pivdenne, Zalizne, Druzhba, and Pivnichne, and by the end of June Russian forces had a foothold in all of these settlements.
 On 2 July, Russian forces advanced 4 km north to reach and advance into southern Niu-York, a rural settlement south of Toretsk, attempting to capture Toretsk from the east and south.